sara-nl/iRODS-RDM-Compute-training/3-Compute-workflow-wordcount.md

 ```

 ## Running the python workflow
+Now we transfer the workflow to a python script.
+Exit ipython.
 We prepared the whole workflow for you.
 Inspect the file *wordsWorkflow.py* and adjust the parameters:

 ```sh